We're here to help throughout

 FACT:

 Pigeons, starlings and sparrows are the most common species of birds to nest or live inside homes.
-All three species were brought to North American from Europe and have since spread across the continent.
+All three species were brought to North America from Europe and have since spread across the continent.

 FACT: